What are the Different Types of Showers?

 - Good for large hot water tanks.
 Mixer showers work best when you have a large and reliable hot water supply.
 If not, an electric shower might be better.

 - Are you worried about your boiler failing?
 It may only happen once in a blue moon.
-But, if your boiler does ever fail, your mixer shower won’t provide hot water.
+But, if your boiler does ever fail, your mixer shower might not be able to provide hot water.